Axiomatisation for an asynchronous epistemic logic with sending and receiving messages: The logic of asynchronous announcements

-Roughly, for a given actual history $\alpha$, \textbf{view$_a$}$(\alpha)$ is the set of histories that agent $a$ considers possible, in which all the announcements are precisely those agent $a$ has currently received.
+Roughly, for a given actual history $\alpha$, \textbf{view$_a$}$(\alpha)$ is the set of histories that agent $a$ considers possible, in which all the messages that have been broadcast are precisely those agent $a$ has currently received.
 It will then be natural to define knowledge depending on such uncertainty over histories (see Section \ref{sectionSemantics}).

 \begin{example} Let us consider only two agents: $\A = \lbrace a, b \rbrace$.
 If the actual history is $\alpha = p.a$ then agent $a$ may imagine that agent $b$ has also received the announcement (either before or after $a$).
 Hence, \textbf{view}$_a(\alpha) = \lbrace p.a, p.a.b, p.b.a \rbrace$.
 However, agent $b$ has no idea that a message has been sent, so \textbf{view}$_b(\alpha) = \lbrace \epsilon \rbrace$. \end{example}